jaenrig-ifx/micropython/docs/psoc6/intro.rst

     :alt: Arduino IDE script
     :width: 520px

-The red LED in the board should be now on!
+The red LED in the board should be now on :D

 Upload a script to your device
 ------------------------------